MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 ---

 An alternative is to use the _waterfall_ model of a dialog.
 The dialog keeps track of the conversation state for you so you do not need to create flags to track your state.
-For more information, see [Manage conversation with Dialogs](bot-builder-dialog-manage-conversation-flow.md).
+For more information, see [Manage simple conversation with Dialogs](bot-builder-dialog-manage-conversation-flow.md).

 ## File storage